rstudio/ghoststring/README.md

 # ghoststring
-string wrapper type that is opaquely encrypted/decrypted over JSON
+string wrapper type that is encrypted when JSONified